• Skip to primary navigation

 Chickpeas -

-Chickpeas or garbanzo beans are legumes that are rich in protein and very useful if you are on a vegan diet.
+Chickpeas or garbanzo beans are legumes that are rich in protein and are a valuable source of protein for vegans.

 Nutritional Yeast -

 Protein is essential for building muscle mass and repairing damaged cells.
 Nutritional yeast contains 50% protein by weight, which makes it one of the most concentrated sources of protein available.
-One tablespoon of nutritional yeast contains 4 gm of protein in it.
+One tablespoon of nutritional yeast contains 4 gm of protein.

 Lentils -

 Lentils are a good source of protein.
-Per 100 gm lentils, protein is 16 gm protein which is around 26% protein.
-Protein content in lentils depends on variety, method of cooking, and storage condition.
-In cooked lentils protein is around 18-20 grams per 100 grams serving.
+Per 100 gm of lentils, the protein is 16 gm, which is around 26% protein.
+Protein content in lentils depends on variety, method of cooking, and storage conditions.
+In cooked lentils, protein is around 18-20 grams per 100-gram serving.

-Protein content also increases when you sprout/soak them for a few hours before cooking them. e.g. protein content in soaked lentils is 24 grams per 100 grams serving, while unsoaked lentils have 13-15 gm protein per 100 grams.
+Protein content also increases when you sprout/soak them for a few hours before cooking them. e.g., protein content in soaked lentils is 24 grams per 100-gram serving, while unsoaked lentils have 13-15 grams of protein per 100-gram serving.

 Lentils contain 9 out of 20 amino acids (9 essential and 11 non-essential amino acids), and these include a good amount of lysine and leucine.
 Lysine is a limiting amino acid in cereal proteins, while it is abundant in many legume proteins.